BinaryLeo/react-repository-manager/README.md

 # react-repository-manager

+ 📌 Main Idea: How much repositories i have under development?

-An application using React Hooks to manage repositories under development.
+ 📌 Solution: An application using React Hooks to manage repositories under development.

-- List your repositories and use the React Hooks to pin it as under Development or not.
+- List your repositories and use the React Hooks to pin them under Development or not.
 - Save on local Storage to manage your projects.

 <div align="center" style="margin: 20px; text-align: center">